tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 ---
-layout: post
 title: Setup Docker Swarm Cluster on Raspberry Pi
-image: docker-swarm.jpg
 date: 2020-05-18 13:35:20 +0200
-tags: [Docker, Linux, Swarm, Cluster]
+tags:
+  - Docker
+  - Linux
+  - Swarm
+  - Cluster
+categories:
-categories: docker
+  - docker
 ---

 In the [previous chapter](https://www.linuxfunda.com/how-to-install-docker-on-raspberry-pi/) we learnt how to install Docker engine.
 Now in this chapter we will learn how to install Swarm mode.